 I waited.
 I saw.
 The ports didn’t take the place of slots.
 There’s not a whole industry connecting to them the way there are industries filling the slots in the Apple IIs (well, let’s not get into the IIc) and IBM PCs of the world.

-Apple didn’t announce any slots in 1986 but come 1987, they’d go all out with the Macintosh II.
+Apple didn’t announce any slots in 1986 but come 1987, they’d go all out with NuBus in the Macintosh II (stay tuned for coverage).

 Color.
 There are two kinds of color, and I think Apple should announce both kinds.
 The first is a color-capable Mac.
 So much has been said about color on the Mac that I don’t want to reiterate it all.
 I don’t feel color is critical, but I think it would be used if it were available.